siddhantsahu/ey-capacity-management/README.md

 To sort by department, run `python search.py --demand_index 4 --weight_index 1 --sort_by_dept`

 Demand index refers to the index of the row in `demand.csv` file, `weight_index` 0-2 refers to the index of the row in `weights.csv` file.

+Optionally, see `how-search-works.ipynb` to look at an example of how the algorithm works.